-Appellant was given notice of the charge with possession of greater than .1 gram but less than 2 grams of cocaine in the element of the indictment.
-His indictment, unknowingly to him was amended by the state, with the consent of the defense counsel, to show an amount of cocaine possessed greater that 2 grams but less than 10 grams cocaine, and his counsel failed to reveal the change to him before entering a plea of guilty.
-Such plea of guilty was made without Harris fully knowledge of the changed elements of the charge without proof that it went before a grand jury, and without the trial court making aware the enhanced penalty that he was facing.
+Before the defendant could be sentenced correctly by the court the grand jury must be able to determine was the defendant in fact guilty of selling or transferring a certain amount of cocaine possessed for conviction and sentencing purposes.
+Petitioner's counsel failed or refused to reveal the fatal error of the indictment to Harris before entering a plea of guilty.
+Such plea of guilty was made without Harris fully knowledge of the erroneous elements of the charge without proof that it went before a grand jury, and without the trial court making aware of the said error before imposing an enhanced penalty that he was facing.

 The record clearly demonstrates that during the plea colloquy Harris did not admit to the required elements of law which must be admitted before a plea of guilty may be accepted.
-There was no admission by Harris that he knowingly possessed greater than 2 grams or less than 10 grams cocaine as a factual basis for the plea. according to the law the trial court never made a factual basis for the plea.
+There was no admission by Harris that he knowingly possessed "Thirty (30) grams or more or forty (40) grams of cocaine, which he could be imprisonment for not less than ten (10) years nor more than thirty (30) years..." as a factual basis for the plea, as recorded under Section 41-29-139 (E).
+Harris had to be sentenced under Subsection "E" in order to cover the 25 year sentence that he received.
+According to the law the trial court never made a factual basis for the plea.
 The plea were not voluntary under these circumstances.